-The couple has also asked the McVitie’s Cake Company to create a chocolate biscuit cake for the reception at Buckingham Palace.
+The couple also asked the McVitie’s Cake Company to create a chocolate biscuit groom’s cake for the reception at Buckingham Palace.
 The chocolate biscuit cake was often made for Prince William when he was a child by Darren McGrady, who was the personal chef to Princess Diana.
-A chocolate biscuit cake is very similar to the American cookies and cream icebox cake.
-They are generally made by creating a chocolate butter mousse and adding crushed cookies (biscuits) and placing the whole mixture into a refrigerator until firm.

 Various cake makers delivered their designs to Buckingham Palace I imagine in the hopes of possibly being selected for future royal events.
 This will probably hold true for the wedding of Prince William and Catherine as well.